 Subject: Application for the Position of Assistant Professor in French

 I am delighted to apply for the above-named post in the Department of Modern Languages at St. Francis Xavier University.
 I am currently a postdoctoral fellow funded by the Fonds de Recherche du Québec – Société et Culture at the University of Michigan in Ann Arbor, where I am also a lecturer of French in its Residential College (RC), a semi-independent liberal arts living-learning community that offers personalized college experiences studying in small groups, much like your institution so successfully does.
 Before coming to Ann Arbor in 2018, I graduated summa cum laude from a PhD program in literary studies convened jointly by the Université du Québec à Montréal and the Universität des Saarlandes, receiving both Canadian and German qualifications.
-I was also a visiting scholar (2017–2018) in the Department of Romance Languages and Literatures at the Universität des Saarlandes where I acted as a substitute for Associate Professor Mechthild GilzmerMy research on modern and contemporary Quebec literature and culture focuses on intercultural issues, including imagology, theories of cross-cultural communication and of cross-cultural intertextuality, theories of cultural transfer, and reception studies.
+I was also a visiting scholar (2017–2018) in the Department of Romance Languages and Literatures at the Universität des Saarlandes where I acted as a substitute for Associate Professor Mechthild Gilzmer.
+As a specialist in Québec literature and culture, and an adept generalist who has taught French as a second language at all levels and courses on Francophone literatures since 2013, I am also involved in a wide array of research activities that benefit communities outside the academic world and that are expressly designed to address issues of diversity, equity, and inclusion: in light of my experience in research, teaching, and community outreach, my qualifications on the whole present as an excellent fit for the position currently advertised at your institution.

+My research on modern and contemporary Quebec literature and culture focuses on intercultural issues, including imagology, theories of cross-cultural communication and of cross-cultural intertextuality, theories of cultural transfer, and reception studies.
 My first monograph, based on the doctoral dissertation, is entitled Les usages littéraires de Thomas Bernhard et de Peter Handke au Québec: Les modalités d’une affiliation interculturelle and was published in February 2021 by Éditions Nota Bene of Montreal.
 It explores the utility of “affiliation” as a concept in intercultural analysis of contemporary Quebec literature and draws on a representative corpus of poetry and prose works that conduct intertextual dialogue with Thomas Bernhard and Peter Handke’s works.
 Findings from my research on contemporary intercultural literature from Quebec and Germany have been published in French, English, and German in peer-reviewed journals such as: Littératures; Voix et Images; Eurostudia; Zeitschrift für Kanada Studien (ZKS), and Seminar.
 They have also appeared in German collections such as Klassik als kulturelle Praxis: Funktional, intermedial, transkulturell (De Gruyter, 2019).
 I have also conducted research on the representation of cross-cultural encounters in comics and graphic novels published in both Quebec and Germany, especially those that seek to “empower” migrant and refugee characters.